Mexican

 A legendary sauce with over 20 ingredients, simmered to a deep, rich complexity.

-Why start here · Mole Poblano is a testament to the intricate layering of flavors that define Mexican cuisine — a symphony of sweet, savory, and spicy notes.
+Why start here · Mole Poblano shows off the intricate layering of flavors that defines Mexican cuisine — sweet, savory, and spicy notes at once.

 Stuffed poblano peppers topped with a creamy walnut sauce and pomegranate seeds.